-If you have symptoms, a doctor will first take a health history and do a physical exam.
+If you have symptoms, a healthcare provider will first request a health history and do a physical exam.
 They’ll likely also perform a pelvic exam to rule out other potential causes.

-The doctor may also recommend imaging studies.
+The healthcare provider may also recommend imaging studies.
 These include a pelvic ultrasound or MRI scan.

-The procedure allows the doctor to see the pelvic organs, including the uterus.
-By seeing the uterus, the doctor can tell if it’s smaller in size and if a fallopian tube is missing.
+The procedure allows your healthcare provider to see the pelvic organs, including the uterus.
+By seeing the uterus, they can tell if it’s smaller in size and if a fallopian tube is missing.

 Since this area is much smaller and doesn’t have a place for the embryo to exit, the hemi-uterus could rupture.
 That would be potentially life-threatening.

-Your doctor may also want you to have a cervical cerclage or placement of a cervical ring or pessary if you have cervical shortening.
-This may help to reduce miscarriage risk.
+Your healthcare provider may also want you to have a cervical cerclage or placement of a cervical ring or pessary if you have cervical shortening.
+This may help to reduce the risk for miscarriage.

-You may also be prescribed certain medications — known as tocolytics — to reduce the likelihood that preterm delivery will occur.
-They relax the uterus and reduce pre-erm labor contractions.
+Your healthcare provider may also prescribe certain medications — known as tocolytics — to reduce the likelihood that preterm delivery will occur.
+Tocolytics relax the uterus and reduce preterm labor contractions.

-If you have painful periods or chronic pelvic pain, talk to your doctor.
-If you’ve tried to conceive for a year and haven’t yet gotten pregnant, also see your provider.
+If you have painful periods or chronic pelvic pain, talk to your healthcare provider.
+If you’ve tried to conceive for a year and haven’t yet gotten pregnant, you should also see your healthcare provider.